 Shower safety for tots has a lot in common with bath safety – supervision, for example, is still absolutely key.
 Toddlers should never be out of their parents’ sight – or ideally, out of their parents’ reach – during bathing or when there’s water in the bathtub.
 Showers come with their own unique set of challenges though.

-- If you have a bathtub with a detachable shower head, you can start by giving your toddler mini-showers in the tub – you’ll have more control over how clean he gets too.
+- If you have a bathtub with a detachable shower head, you can start by giving your toddler mini-showers in the tub – you’ll have more control over how clean they get too.

-- Once he starts taking showers, your toddler may be entering new realms of the bathroom, so it’s important to make sure that potentially dangerous toiletries like razors, soaps, and anything electrical are totally out of reach.
+- Once they start taking showers, your toddler may be entering new realms of the bathroom, so it’s important to make sure that potentially dangerous toiletries like razors, soaps, and anything electrical are totally out of reach.

 - Set the heat of the water yourself, and test it before you let your child into it.
-If he can reach the faucet, make sure you’re always close enough to stop him from getting his hands on it.
+If they can reach the faucet, make sure you’re always close enough to stop them from getting their hands on it.
 It’s also a good idea to get a soft cover for the faucet, since corners can be dangerous if a toddler standing in the shower slips and falls near them.